srikanth-tirukkovalluri/News/README.md

 HeadlinesView and SavedArticlesView share same kind of parent ViewModel(ArticlesViewModel) as the most of the functionality remains same except how they both source data.

 **HeadlinesView**
 HeadlinesView relies on HeadlinesViewState to update its content.
 Basically there are 4 states namely new, loading, successful and error.
-When there is an error, based on its type the UI is defined(noSourcesSelected, noResultsFound and unknown).
+When there is an error, based on its type the UI is defined(noResultsFound and unknown).
 Unknown could be any generic error(since we don't have any specific usecase to show different UI for different error).

 We used .task view modifier to initiate fetching of headlines when the view loads.
 Based on the different scenarios the state is updated and the view is updated accordingly.